-Lower engine emissions like CO2, particulate matter (PM) and NOx have recently become more necessary in automobile engines to protect the earth's environment.
+Lower engine emissions like CO2, particulate matter (PM), and NOx have recently become more necessary in automobile engines to protect the earth's environment.
 Keeping uniformity of air/fuel mixture and decreasing fuel adhesion on walls of cylinder and piston are effective in order to reduce the engine emissions.
-In order to achieve the target fuel-spray, fuel injectors for gasoline direct injection engines need to be designed to deal with multiple injections.
-One of difficulties in the multiple injections is to control fuel spray behaviors during opening and closing valve; flow rate and spray penetration which are changed due to slow velocity of fluid during opening and closing valve, cause non-uniformity of air/fuel mixture that results in increase of PM.
+In order to achieve the target fuel-spray, fuel injectors for gasoline direct injection engines need to be designed to deal with multiple injections with high speed of opening and closing of valves.
+One of the difficulties in the multiple injections is to control fuel-spray behaviors during opening and closing of valve; flow rate and spray penetration which are changed due to slow velocity of fluid during opening and closing of valve cause nonuniformity of air/fuel mixture that results in the increase of PM.
+Fuel-spray behaviors are controlled by the valve-lifts of fuel injectors; therefore, air/fuel mixture simulations that integrate with inner flow simulations in fuel injectors during the opening and closing of valves are essential for studying the effects of valve motions on air/fuel mixtures.
 In this study, we developed an air/fuel mixture simulation that is connected with an inner-flow simulation with a valve opening and closing function.
 The simulation results were validated by comparing the simulated fuel breakup near the nozzle outlets and the air/fuel mixtures in the air region with the measured ones, revealing good agreement between them.
-It was found that the opening and closing of the valve affected the front and rear behaviors of the air/fuel mixture and also affected spray penetrations.
-It was also found that the magnetic circuit with the solenoid needs to be designed to achieve high speed valve-motion, and also keeps same valve motion in each injection, especially during opening and closing valve.
+The effects of opening and closing the valve on the air/fuel mixtures were also studied; the opening and closing of the valve affected the front and rear behaviors of the air/fuel mixture and also affected spray penetrations.
+The developed simulation was found to be an effective tool for studying the effects of valve motions on the air/fuel mixtures.
+It was also found that the magnetic circuit with the solenoid needs to be designed to achieve high-speed valve motion and also keeps same valve motion in each injection, especially during opening and closing of valve.